iirfan-com/ML-Projects/Heart Attack Prediction/README.md

+Based on your dataset, this project is focused on predicting the likelihood of a heart attack using a variety of medical, lifestyle, and demographic factors.
+Here's a detailed project description you can use or modify:

 The dataset contains 100,000 records with 20 columns.
 Each row represents a unique individual and their associated features relevant to cardiovascular health.
 The target variable is Heart_Attack_Outcome, which indicates whether a heart attack occurred (1) or not (0).

 FEATURES: